syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.MVC/navigators-and-indicators.md

 ### Indicators Template

-Template option is provided to customize the indicators by using the `indicatorTemplate` property.
+Template option is provided to customize the indicators by using the `IndicatorTemplate` property.
 The following example depicts the code for applying a template to indicators in the carousel.

 {% if page.publishingplatform == "aspnet-core" %}